100RAV-AGGARWAL/transition-app-demo/README.md

 # Transition Support Portal POC

 This proof of concept implements the requested React + FastAPI + PostgreSQL stack for users moving from an older tool to a new tool.
-It includes role-based dashboards for property staff/owners, CMCs, and admins, plus mocked Zoom, Outlook, and training integrations.
+It includes role-based dashboards for property staff/owners, CMCs, and admins, plus mocked Zoom, Outlook, and training integrations...

 ## What is included